HackerM0nk/HackerM0nk.github.io/_posts/2025-08-29-securing-distributed-systems.md

 ---
 layout: single
-title: "Distributed Systems, Seen Through a Security Lens"
+title: "Designing Security into Distributed Systems: A Friendly, Thorough Guide"
-date: 2025-08-17
+date: 2025-08-19
-permalink: /blog/distributed-systems-security-lens/
+permalink: /blog/distributed-systems-security/
 categories: [security]
-tags: [distributed-systems, architecture, threat-modeling, devsecops, cloud, zero-trust]
+tags: [distributed-systems, architecture, threat-modeling, devsecops, cloud, zero-trust, sdlc]
-excerpt: "A security architect’s guide to the moving parts of distributed systems—why they exist, where the trust boundaries live, and how to make them secure by design."
+excerpt: "What distributed systems are, why we build them, where the risks hide, and how to make security the default—explained crisply, like you and I are whiteboarding together."
 toc: true
 toc_sticky: true
 author_profile: false